brunofreitasv/brunofreitasv/README.md

 ## Background

-I have a foundation in Automation and Control Engineering.
-My academic experience included robotics projects, where I gained valuable problem-solving and programming skills.
+I started out in Automation and Control Engineering, diving deep into robotics and AI projects.
+Along the way, I discovered my passion for software architecture and backend development.
+Since then, I have been building high-impact solutions and leading my team through complex system modernizations.

+Technology enthusiast with a deep interest in AI, blockchain, and the intersection of innovative technology with real-world applications.
+Additionally, I am a former robotics competitor, representing my university in international competitions.

-I'm eager to contribute to innovative projects and expand my knowledge.
-My goal is to build a successful career in software development and potentially venture into entrepreneurship.
+I am looking forward to contributing to innovative projects and expanding my knowledge.

 📫 **Let's Connect?**